peterhohk/gallery/README.md

 ## Licensing

-**All images in this project are copyright Peter Ho and used by permission for this project only.
+**All images in this project are copyright Peter Ho.
 Unauthorized copying, transferring or reproduction of these files, via any medium is strictly prohibited.**

 All code is licensed under the [MIT license](/LICENSE).